The Downplay of a Key Condition

 - Day 9 (Boundary): Say “No” to a small request that drains you.
 “I can’t make it tonight, I need to recharge.”

-Phase 3: Systematizing (Days 11-14)
+Phase 3: Systematising (Days 11-14)

-- Day 14 (Review): Re-assess the Network Web.
+- Day 14 (Review): Re-assess the network web.
 What changed?

 Action Scripts

-First Conversations (The Triangle)
+First Conversations (The Triangle):

 - “The WiFi here is struggling today, isn’t it?”